European foulbrood infected larvae showing twisted discoloured brood in open cells

 European Foulbrood FAQ

 Yes.
 European foulbrood is a notifiable disease.
-If you suspect it, you should report it to the National Bee Unit or your local bee inspector immediately.
+If you suspect it, do not move bees or equipment and report it to the National Bee Unit or your local bee inspector immediately.

 No. A sour or unpleasant smell can occur, but the absence of smell does not rule out EFB.